emberjs/website/source/blog/2018-10-15-ember-3-5-released.md

 ### LTS

 The first milestone is the release of `3.4 LTS`, our very first `LTS` release!
-From here out, `ember-data` will follow the same LTS cycle and process and `Ember`.
+From here out, `ember-data` will follow the same LTS cycle and process as `Ember`.

 #### New Features (1)